Join Opinion page team for Zoom chat with Star columnist Tim Steller

-The Arizona Daily Star Opinion team will host our weekly reader chat Thursday, July 1, at 2 p.m.
-Our special guest will be Tim Steller, Arizona Daily Star columnist.
+The Arizona Daily Star Opinion team will host its weekly reader chat Thursday, July 1, at 2 p.m.
+Our special guest will be Tim Steller, the Arizona Daily Star's metro columnist.

-Steller is the Star’s metro columnist.
-A 20-plus year veteran of reporting and editing, he digs into issues and stories that matter in the Tucson area, reports the results and offers his analysis.
+A 20-plus year veteran of reporting and editing, Steller digs into issues and stories that matter in the Tucson area, reports the results and offers his analysis.

 If you would like to join the conversation Thursday, email Opinion coordinator Sara Brown at sbrown@tucson.com, and she will email you the Zoom link; or, here is the meeting ID: 935 4617 8115 and password: 346308.